 So what are organizations doing to protect themselves, and what should you consider as the use of digital wallets continues to grow?
-If your organization issues company phones, for example, how do you ensure mobile payment apps remains secure?
+If your organization issues business phones, for example, how do you ensure mobile payment apps remains secure?
 Additionally, what can organizations — and specifically HR and payroll departments — do to help employees safeguard their money when they are using those new applications?

-A Paradigm Shift in e-Commerce Transactions
+A Paradigm Shift in E-Commerce Transactions

 For example, Venmo, formerly a peer-to-peer payment app owned by Pay Pal, recently opened up its payment system to third-party apps and services, according to TechCrunch.
-The app is quick, easy and trendy among Millennials, according to Slate.
+The app is quick, easy and trendy among millennials, according to Slate.
 And it's the ease of use and lack of account activity alerts that can leave users open to hackers and the loss of significant amounts of money.